strapi-community/jekyll-strapi/docs/docs.markdown

 ## Portfolio

-In this example we are creating very simply Photography portfolio page, where user can upload a photo with a title and a simply description.
+In this example, we are creating a very simple Photography portfolio page, where users can upload a photo with a title and a simple description.

 ### Strapi Configuration